 867km (539 miles) SW of Bangkok

-The name "Phuket" is derived from the Malay word "Bukit" (meaning hill); true to the name, lush, green hills dominate much of the island's interior.
+The name "Phuket" is derived from the Malay word "Bukit" (meaning hill and pronounced poo-ket); true to the name, lush, green hills dominate much of the island's interior.
 There are still some rubber plantations and relics of the island's tin mining operations remaining.
-Most folks head west to the beaches; Phuket's are some of the best in Thailand.
-The best way to see the island is by taking an (albeit utterly hair-raising) drive around the cliff roads, a totally touristy "elephant safari" into the jungle, or opt for an unforgettable sea kayak tour with John Gray, whose guided trips visit incredible offshore caves and limestone hong (literally "rooms" -- hidden lagoons with sheer walls that become accessible at low tide).
+The ideal way to explore the island is by hiring a car (with or without driver) and taking a hair-raising drive along the cliff roads and through the island’s interior.

-In dry season, Phuket is at its best: you'll get long sandy beaches, warm water, and excellent snorkeling and scuba diving.
-It also boasts some of the best seafood in Thailand.
+In dry season, Phuket is at its optimum: You’ll find long sandy beaches, warm water, snorkeling and scuba diving, and an up-and-coming surf scene.
+It also boasts some of the most delectable seafood in Thailand, not to mention some of the best international gourmet food available anywhere in Thailand.
 Sure, its prices are more than a tad overblown, but for well-heeled fun-seekers who want to be at the heart of the action, Phuket is a fabulous choice.
+While there are days without a cloud in the sky and very little rain, the monsoon season of mid-May to October is often disappointing to visitors.

-If escape at any cost is what you need, Phuket has heaps of elegant resorts designed for tropical solitude; a good number, such as the Banyan Tree, offer private villas and pools.
-Evason Phuket even offers a honeymoon villa on its own island, Ko Bon.
-Expect superlative facilities with levels of service beyond those in Europe.
-But with prices here way above those even in Bangkok, it's not ideal for those on a tight budget.
-If you need to keep costs down, consider the Eastern Gulf islands or lesser known atolls in Phang Nga Bay, or go south to more reasonable Trang.
+If escape at any cost is what you need, Phuket has heaps of elegant resorts designed for tropical solitude; an increasing number offer private villas and pools.
+Evason Phuket even provides a honeymoon villa on its own island, Ko Bon.
+Expect superlative facilities with levels of service beyond that in Europe.
+But with prices here way above those even in Bangkok, it’s not suited to travelers on a tight budget.
+If you need to keep costs down, consider staying in Phuket Town, the cultural hub of the island, from where you could visit a different beach each day.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.